 Co-Presented with Topic Studios

 DOC NYC’s second annual 40 under 40 initiative for 2019 is closed for nominations.
 Sign up for our newsletter to see when our newest class is announced.

 “40 Under 40” celebrates emerging talent in the documentary world, including directors, producers, cinematographers, and editors.
 This event is co-presented by TOPIC STUDIOS.

 Honorees will participate in exclusive networking meetings with key financiers, distributors, broadcasters and industry figures during the festival’s “Only In New York” sessions, co-presented by SHOWTIME® Documentary Films, during DOC NYC PRO at Cinepolis Chelsea.
 In addition to being highlighted in the festival’s Industry Guide and on its website, the group will also be special guests at a by-invitation celebratory luncheon with industry leaders.

 To have qualified for consideration for the 2019 “40 Under 40” class, nominees must have been born in 1980 or later and be based in the U.S. or Canada.
-Nominees must have at least one credit in the position of director, producer, cinematographer or editor on a feature-length documentary with national distribution via theaters, television or a digital platform.
+Nominees must have had at least one credit in the position of director, producer, cinematographer or editor on a feature-length documentary with national distribution via theaters, television or a digital platform.
 Veteran filmmakers and industry figures in the documentary field submitted recommendations and the festival’s programming team evaluated nominations to select a list of 40 honorees representing a wide diversity of talent.
-The list will be announced in August.
+The list has now been announced!

 To see our 2019 class, please click here.